 - monitoring the nearshore environment's fish habitat and geomorphic parameters relating to the maintenance of nearshore processes;

-- testing shellfish for bioaccumulate toxics and environmental health;
+- testing shellfish for bioaccumulate toxics and environmental health; and,

 - surveying reservation beaches for clam population health and distribution.